If you buy drugs or alcohol for your loved one, that obviously makes you an enabler.

 But, there are more subtle ways in which you might be enabling your loved one’s addiction.
 The reality is that it’s easy for our love to blind us to the ways in which we may actually be doing more harm than good.

-- Nobody intentionally enables addiction, but this kind of behavior is incredibly common.
-Here are 10 examples to watch out for.
+Nobody intentionally enables addiction, but this kind of behavior is incredibly common.
+Here are 10 examples of common enabling behaviors:

 - Blaming other people for you loved one’s addiction, i.e. friends or coworkers